Skip to main content

 DeFi-specific considerations

-DeFi activity is where most crypto tax tools fall down.
-Here's a summary of the key areas — each deserves its own guide (and we're publishing those separately):
+DeFi activity is where classification needs more context.
+Here's a summary of the key areas, and each deserves its own guide (and we're publishing those separately):

 Liquidity provider positions